-- ¼ teaspoon salt, I like flaked sea salt
+- ⅛ to ¼ teaspoon salt, optional, I prefer flaked sea salt

-- Preheat oven to 350°F. Line an 8x8 pan with foil, leaving a couple inches overhang.
+- Preheat oven to 350°F. Line an 9×9 square baking pan with foil, leaving a couple inches overhang.
 Spray or butter the foil.

 - Beat butter and brown sugar for several minutes.
 Add flour and salt, beat until thoroughly combined.
 Dump the mixture (it will be crumbly) into the prepared pan and press it evenly into the bottom of the pan.
 Bake for 15 minutes.
 When the crust has about 5 minutes left to cook, start the filling.

-- Return to the oven and cook for an additional 18-20 minutes.
-The mixture should be bubbling, it will thicken as it cools.
-Remove from oven and sprinkle with ¼ teaspoon salt and cool completely before cutting into squares.
+- Return to the oven and cook for an additional 15-18 minutes.
+The mixture should be bubbling, and the very center will still be slightly jiggly, it will thicken as it cools.
+Remove from oven and sprinkle with ¼ teaspoon salt (optional).

 - Cool completely before cutting into squares or bars.
 Note: Once cooled to room temp I transfer to the pan to the fridge.
 The colder they are the easier they are to cut.
 Use the foil overhang to remove the whole pan of bars before cutting.
 I serve them at room temp.